ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `"too_many_attempts"`:
 : A limit has been reached in the total number of reasonable attempts.
 This number is either defined statically or adjusted based on runtime conditions by the AS.

-Additional error codes can be defined in the [Error Code Registry](#IANA-error-code).
+Additional error codes can be defined in the [GNAP Error Code Registry](#IANA-error-code).

 For example, if the RO denied the request while interacting with the AS, the AS would return the following error when the client instance tries to